01732 496 523

 To help you, your architect and your contractor make an informed decision that considers both the overall cost of the waterproofing design and the level of risk, we created the unique Newton Waterproofing Index (NWI).

 Put simply, the NWI is a scoring system for waterproofing designs that assesses the likelihood that they will achieve the required level of waterproofing protection.
-We have created a library of Solution Sheets for all potential designs, that have already been assessed and scored, with a selection available on our website here.
+We created a library of Solution Sheets for all potential designs, assessed and scored in advance, and we offer a selection of these specification solution sheets on our website here.

 The NWI scoring system accounts for the fact that the quality of workmanship can significantly affect the effectiveness of the waterproofing.
-It allows for this by attributing each design with a scoring range – the higher score is what is achievable by using a trained waterproofing specialist, whilst the lower end is what might occur if you use an unqualified company that are not trained in basement waterproofing.
+It attributes each design with a scoring range—trained waterproofing specialists can achieve the higher score, while unqualified companies without basement waterproofing training might only reach the lower end.

 To avoid a situation where your waterproofing installation does not deliver the desired environment and might therefore incur significant remedial costs, the services of a trained, specialist waterproofing contractor can be invaluable.